 My full submission to God means that my life is not about me, it is about God’s greatest glory!

-* If a husband is asking his wife to clearly sin, please check out Spiritual Authority.
+* If a husband is asking his wife to clearly sin, please check out this post, Spiritual Authority.

 My Secret Idol – a wife wants her husband to be saved more than anything